MAXCUT QAOA performance guarantees for p >1: Fixed- algorithm

 \section{Fixed-$p$ algorithm}

-It was found by Farhi in 2014 \cite{farhi2014} that for fixed graph degree $\nu$ and particular value of $p$, the numerical difficulty of simulating QAOA evolution grows at most doubly exponentially in $p$, and linearly with number of vertices $N$.
-In the intent of fixing notation an making the problem self contained let us begin by repeating Farhi's derivation here.
-The expectation value $F(\gamma,\beta)$ can be broken into individual terms for each edge $\langle ij\rangle$
+It was found by Farhi et al.~in 2014 \cite{farhi2014} that for fixed graph degree $\nu$ and particular value of $p$, the numerical difficulty of simulating QAOA evolution grows at most doubly exponentially in $p$, and linearly with number of vertices $N$.
+In the interests of fixing notation and making the present paper self-contained let us begin by repeating the derivation of \cite{farhi2014} here.